If you are interested in investing in Belgium, check out this guide explaining your options and offering tips on how to invest your money wisely.

 Property investments in Belgium

 After an early 21st century housing boom, Belgium’s property market has slowed down in recent years.
-Real estate investors can benefit from relatively low property prices compared with Belgium’s neighboring countries (although these vary across the different regions and cities) as well as current low mortgage rates, but transaction costs and property-related taxes are high.
-There are no restrictions on expats making property investments in Belgium, so money can be made through property sales and buying to rent the property out.
+Real estate investors can benefit from relatively low property prices compared with Belgium’s neighboring countries as well as low mortgage rates.
+Transaction costs and property-related taxes are high, however.
+There are no restrictions on expats making property investments in Belgium; money can be made through property sales and buying to rent the property out.
 House prices continue to rise although the market is slowing down, with Belgium’s house price index rising by 2.6% towards the end of 2018.
 Gross rental yields on apartments and houses range from 4.46 – 5.53%.

 Business investments in Belgium

-Belgium is considered a good place for starting up or investing in business.
-It has no trade restrictions, good connections to the rest of Europe, a thriving entrepreneurial environment and more than 500 million consumers within a radius of 800km.
+Belgium is a good place for starting up or investing in business.
+It has no trade restrictions, good connections to the rest of Europe, a thriving entrepreneurial environment, and more than 500 million consumers within a radius of 800km.
 If you are looking to start up a business in Belgium, the process is fairly straightforward.
-For larger-scale investments, the Belgian government has a business investment portal with information and links to the investment agencies for the three different regions.
+For larger-scale investments, the Belgian government has a business investment portal with information and links to the regional investment agencies.

 Investment funds in Belgium

 Investment funds pool the money of investors and invest it according to set financial strategies.
 This is a more high-risk and high-cost form of investing but can yield better returns.
 Those interested in investing in Belgium can choose from a range of investment funds with banks or independent fund brokers.
 Funds can be publicly offered (such as mutual funds) or private (such as hedge funds).
 Some of the funds available in Belgium are:

 - Exchange traded funds (ETF) – also known as tracker funds, ETFs are a type of mutual fund indexed to the stock exchange.
 They can combine various different assets, are low-cost and easy to trade, but offer no guarantee of a return.